drhsqlite/fossil-mirror/www/caps/index.md

     bypassed in this case is that [`test-http` gives full capabilities to its users][sxcap].

-    The SSH client command defaults to “`ssh -e none -T`” on most platforms except Windows where it defaults to “`plink -ssh -T`”.
-    You can override this with [the `ssh-command` setting](/help?name=ssh-command).

 *   For `file://` URLs — as opposed to plain local file paths — the “sending” Fossil instance writes its side of the HTTP conversation out to a temporary file in the same directory